Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/I2C/VL53L5CX Thumb Detection.rst

 Compile and run the example.
 In the Serial Monitor, you should be able to see the logs.

-When no thumb direction is detected, the log will display “Unclear thumb direction”.
+When no thumb direction is detected, the log will display "Unclear thumb direction".

 |image03|

-If a thumbs-up is detected, it will display “Thumbs up”.
+If a thumbs-up is detected, it will display "Thumbs up".

 |image04|

-and if a thumb-down is detected, it will display “Thumbs down”.
+and if a thumb-down is detected, it will display "Thumbs down".

 |image05|

 .. |image01| image:: ../../../../_static/amebapro2/Example_Guides/I2C/VL53L5CX_Thumb_Detection/image01.png
    :width: 856 px